ordinarypace/purejs/README.md

 # purejs
-Not SPA, Simple Framework base ES2015+
+Not SPA, Simple Framework base ES2015+, Laravel (bundling to laravel mix)

 # Use